dahead/DupeFiles/README.md

 # DupeFiles
-Dupe Files scans your system for duplicate files.
+DupeFiles scans your file system for duplicate files.
-Dupe Files is a C# DotNet Core Application which runs under windows and linux.
+DupeFiles is a csharp dotnet core application which runs under windows, linux and probably osx.

-Dupe Files checks files for file size, MD5 Hashsum, SHA256 Hashsum and finally binary for file duplicates.
+DupeFiles checks files for for file size, hash and finally binary.

-To see all possible options just run the application without parameters.

 ### Short demo
 ```
+// Show help
+dupefiles.exe --help

 // Add a folder to the index
 dupefiles.exe add --path /folder/to/add